The 411 on College and Life Around Campus

 Always ask about benefits before you sign the official offer.
 You can ask about negotiations during this time and make any changes if possible.
 If you’re unhappy with what’s offered, you are able to look elsewhere for certain benefits like healthcare.
 If you’re under 26, you have the option to waive the company’s health care and stay on your parents plan (if they allow it!).

 By law, all companies have to provide the following:

 If you find that one of these options is not provided or your employer denies any of these benefits, be sure to inform them that these are required by law.

 Your starting salary will depend on a few factors: the industry, job location (income varies from state to state), your starting position, and the availability of similar candidates in your area.
 It’s always a good idea to research what your average salary would be based on similar positions in your area.

-If the starting salary is not what you had expected or not enough to make a living, try to negotiate before signing off on the offer.
+If the starting salary is not what you had expected or not enough to make a living, try to negotiate before the offer.
 Be sure you can back up your counteroffer and prove why you feel that you deserve a higher pay.
 This is where your research will come in handy!

 Note: If you have no intention of accepting the job offer (for whatever reason) don’t waste the employer’s time trying to negotiate a salary.
 Negotiation should be for jobs that you’re really passionate about but may not be able to accept if the salary doesn’t support your current expenses or you truly feel like the position deserves a higher pay.

 PTO (paid time off) is one of the biggest perks of the corporate world.
 Yes, that’s right, you make money even if you’re not at work!
 The number of PTO days you have varies widely depending on the company, how long you’ve been with the company, and a few other factors.